2021 Russian legislative election: Irregularities

 The election was marred by multiple episodes of systemic fraud.
 Multiple episodes of ballot-box stuffing and other forms of fraud were recorded in photographs and video recordings, many of which circulated widely on Russian social media.
 In some regions, episodes of carousel voting (groups of voters casting multiple ballots at different polling stations) were reported.
 There were also reports of clashes between poll workers and election monitors.

 Ella Pamfilova, head of the CEC, said that the government's commission had invalidated some 25,830 ballots but insisted at a press conference with Putin that the complaints of fraud were "minimal as ever"; outside analysts identified fraud on a much broader scale.
-After the election, the NED & USAID (US Government) run Russian election-monitoring organization Golos said that there were violations during the voting procedure which led to "significantly distorted" results that cast doubt on the "veracity of the results" officially reported by the CEC.
+After the election, the independent Russian election-monitoring organization Golos said that there were violations during the voting procedure which led to "significantly distorted" results that cast doubt on the "veracity of the results" officially reported by the CEC.
 Golos said it had received about 5,000 reports of possible voter violations.

 Physicist and independent Russian election analyst Sergei Shpilkin conducted a statistical analysis of anomalies in the voting data, concluding that massive fraud was a major factor in United Russia's victory and over 14 million votes were added artificially.
 Shpilkin estimated that United Russia would have likely received around 31–33% of votes, rather than nearly half of the vote as officially reported, and United Russia would have lost its majority in the State Duma without voting fraud.
 Electronic vote accounted for 4% of overall votes and was decisive for a number of Duma seats, especially in Moscow.
 Shpilikin also estimated that nationwide voter turnout was probably around 38%, rather than 52% as officially reported.
 Statistical analysis by the Complexity Science Hub Vienna also indicate massive fraud, with clear statistical signs for voter rigging and ballot-stuffing; voter turnout was rather around 30%.
 A machine learning model applied to electoral data also indicates the mediocre quality of election results registration.

 There were reports on members of election committees casting ballots for voters, and removal of observers by police during counting.
 With the election taking three days, there were numerous reports of members of election committees returning to polling stations at late hours, although the polling stations were supposed to be closed.